 Synchronous communications facilities are attached to the 2703, modular by four, via a Synchronous Line Set.
 Each line set services up to four facilities (half- or full-duplex).
-The maximum number of line sets per Synchronous Base depends on the transmission code employed and whether the Synchronous Clock feature is provided.
+The maximum number of line sets per Synchronous Base I depends on the transmission code employed and whether the Synchronous Clock feature is provided.
 These line sets provide for the attachment of up to four data sets.
-The following data sets, or equivalent, at speeds not exceeding 2400 bps, can be attached via the Synchronous Line Set without a Synchronous Clock feature:
+The following data sets, or equivalent, can be attached via the Synchronous Line Set without a Synchronous Clock feature: